structurizr/structurizr.github.io/index.md

 ## C4 model

-Structurizr is specifically designed to support the [C4 model for visualising software architecture](https://c4model.com), allowing you to reach the highest levels of maturity associated with creating software architecture diagrams.
+Structurizr is specifically designed to support the [C4 model for visualising software architecture](https://c4model.com), allowing you to reach the highest levels of maturity associated with creating software architecture diagramming.

 ![Software architecture diagram maturity model](images/software-architecture-diagramming-maturity-model.png)

 ## Model-based

 Structurizr is a modelling tool, allowing you to create multiple diagrams from a single model.
+Here's an example with the [Structurizr DSL](/dsl):

 ```
 workspace {